 A reboot of the computer is not necessary.

-When the update fails (status: failure), the unit's second BIOS will be used from the next cold boot on (Secure BIOS Technology).
-Therefore the unit stays fully functional.
-The flash process should then be tried again on a different computer.
+When the update fails (status: failure), the unit's Safety BIOS will be used from the next boot on, the unit stays fully functional.
+The flash process should then be tried again.